 Depending on how the on going talks between the EU and the UK go there could be more harsh ramifications posed onto the sport of racing with the potential of an 11.5 percent tariff rate to be put upon horses, purebred breeding animals are excused from this but gelded horses come under fire.

 The ongoing stable staff issue that racing in the UK is suffering with at the moment has hit an all time low with trainers voicing there opinions daily with the need for more staff in the sport.

 However, Brexit will just add fuel to the fire with this issue, with the amount of foreign workers within the sport.
 British racing will have a post Brexit immigration system does not compromise the status of European Economic Area and non-EEA workers already in Britain.

 The betting industry could become mildly affected as well with Gibraltar being a big playground for bookmakers and they will need to be able to have continued access to markets within Europe like they do at present.

-The situation at the moment in Britain leaves many of these issues very much up in the air with the UK now two years on from when Brexit was announced and still the country none the wiser as to when we are supposed to be leaving the European Union.
+The situation at the moment in Britain leaves many of these issues very much up in the air with the UK now over two years on from when Brexit was announced and still the country none the wiser as to when we are supposed to be leaving the European Union.

 Theresa May tried her best to get a substantial deal during her tenor as Prime Minister but now the Conservatives unanimously have the power in the House of Commons Boris Johnson can officially take us out of the EU.